SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/1st Echelon/Statblocks/Rival Null.md

     name: Inertial Shield
     icon: ⭐️
     effects:
-      - effect: The first time each round that the null is targeted by a da- age-dealing strike, they halve the damage.
+      - effect: The first time each round that the null is targeted by a damage-dealing strike, they halve the damage.
   - type: feature
     feature_type: trait